Pekepeke-Kiore

 Second Crop

-Get Ready for Round 2!
+Get ready for round 2!

 Step 1

 The second crop can take anywhere from 14-28 days to sprout.
+Faster in summer and slower in the winter months.

 Step 2